TUDelft-MUDE/book/book/time_series/stationarity.md

 \end{bmatrix}
 $$

-The time series of residuals (left panel) is indeed a stationary time series.
+The time series of the residuals (left graph) is indeed a stationary time series.

 :::{card} Question Stationary Time Series